 When Teddy Roosevelt dedicated the Pennsylvania State House on October 4, 1906, he called it “The handsomest building I ever saw.”
 Costing $13 million, it took four years to build and then another 21 years to complete the art and marble work.
 Overwhelming in the quantity of exquisite details and the in the quality of craftsmanship, the Capitol Building is an epiphany.

-The central Carrera Marble staircase is modeled after the Paris Opera House and the immense 52-million-pound dome replicates that of St. Peter’s Basilica in Rome.
+The central Carrera Marble staircase (pictured above) is modeled after the Paris Opera House and the immense 52-million-pound dome (pictured below) replicates that of St. Peter’s Basilica in Rome.

 Four murals around the base of the dome depict the “Four Forces of Civilization”: Art, Justice, Science and Religion.